-The media has at its disposal the ability to notify large numbers of citizens of an abduction in an extremely short period of time.
-Their role is to get the word out as quickly as possible to augment the search process.
+The media can notify large numbers of citizens quickly.
+Their role is to get the word out to help in the search process.

 Where will the plan be used?

-The Plan can be activated to alert the public of an abduction anywhere within the Commonwealth of Pennsylvania through the Emergency Alert System.
-The Plan can also notify other local, state, and federal law enforcement agencies within surrounding states.
+The AMBER Alert Plan can alert the public anywhere within PA through the Emergency Alert System.
+The Plan can also notify other local, state, and federal law enforcement agencies from surrounding states.

 What is AlertPA?